intel/transfer-learning/docker/hf_k8s/README.md

 A Helm chart is used to package the resources needed to run the distributed training job.
 The helm chart in this directory includes the following components:
 * [PyTorchJob](chart/templates/pytorchjob.yaml), which launches a pod for each worker
-* [Kubernetes secret](chart/templates/secret.yaml) with your Hugging Face token used to set the `HUGGING_FACE_HUB_TOKEN` environment variable for authentication to access to Llama 2 models.
+* [Kubernetes secret](chart/templates/secret.yaml) with your Hugging Face token for authentication to access Llama 2 models.
 * [Persistent volume claim (PVC)](chart/templates/pvc.yaml) to provides a storage space for saving checkpoints, saved model files, etc.
 * [Data access pod](chart/templates/dataaccess.yaml) is a dummy pod (running `sleep infinity`) with a volume mount to